 Click Refresh if the mailbox isn't displayed at first.

 In Exchange Online PowerShell, use the following syntax to verify that the mailbox was restored.

 Restoring a user in a hybrid scenario

 For user mailboxes in a hybrid scenario, if the mailbox has been soft-deleted and the Azure active directory user that was associated with the mailbox has been hard-deleted from Azure Active Directory, you can use New-MailboxRestoreRequest to recover the mailbox.
 Read Configure Office 365 Groups with on-premises Exchange hybrid for more info.
-The cmdlet example below restores the mailbox for a soft-deleted user.
+The procedures in this section explain how to restore the mailbox for a soft-deleted user.

-Run the following cmdlet and retrieve the GUID for the soft-deleted mailbox that you want to restore.
+Run the following cmdlet to identify the soft-deleted mailbox that you want to restore.

 For info on removing a license from a user in Office 365 and Exchange Online, check out Change in behavior for delicensed Exchange Online users.

-- For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts in the Exchange admin center.
+- For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts for the Exchange admin center.